Here are troubleshooting steps if you do not see cloudHQ chrome extension in your Gmail or you see it, but the function is not working:

 - Ensure all Chrome extensions are updated.
 Please check the following support note: How to manually update Chrome extensions

-- Ensure that you have the latest version of the Chrome browser installed.
+- Ensure that you have installed the latest Chrome browser version.
 Normally updates happen in the background when you close and reopen your computer’s browser.
-But if you haven’t closed your browser in a while, you might need to manually update the browser:
+But if you haven’t closed your browser in a while, you might need to update the browser manually:

 - Open Chrome browser.